-In this section, we first analyse the sequential version of the proposed hybrid technique and then describe the usage of parallelism in its implementation.
-The iterative-improvement technique is outlined in-between, since the impact of parallelism on its behaviour is analogous to that of the hybrid one.
+In this section, we first analyse the sequential reorganisation technique and then describe the usage of parallelism in its implementation.

-4.1 States and moves for tree reorganisation
+4.1 States and Moves for Tree Reorganisation

-Adopting the terminology used by Swami and Gupta [13] and by loannidis and Kang [4] for non-exhaustive optimisation techniques, we use the following terms:
+Adopting the terminology used by Swami and Gupta [12], and by Ioannidis and Kang [4] for non-exhaustive optimisation techniques, we use the following terms:

-The initial stare of the query optimisation technique is the JT input to the optimiser.
+The initial state of the query optimisation technique is the JT input to the optimiser.
 On this tree a set of moves is applied, denoted as "set of transformation rules" in [4].
-A move is called legal if it produces a state having lower execution cost than the state it was applied on.
+A move is called legal, if it produces a state having lower execution cost than the state it was applied on.
 The states produced by applying a move to a state S define the neighbourhood of S and are called neighbours of S [4].

-Local search starts by applying random moves on each of the start states, in order to produce a local minimum [13].
-The start state is a state constructed by random placement of operators or by using augmentation heuristics. as in the model of Swami [14].
-The local minimum with the lowermost cost among the computed ones is declared as the global minimum [13].
+The technique of iterative improvement starts by applying random moves on each of the start states, in order to produce a local minimum [12].
+The start state is a state constructed by random placement of operators or by using augmentation heuristics, as in the model of Swami [13].
+The local minimum with the lowermost cost among the computed ones is declared as the global minimum [12].